Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusQueueKey.md

 ```

 ## DESCRIPTION
-The **New-AzureRmServiceBusQueueKey** cmdlet regenerates new primary or secondary connection strings for the specified Service Bus queue and authorization rule.
+The **New-AzureRmServiceBusQueueKey** cmdlet regenerates the primary or secondary connection strings for the specified Service Bus queue and authorization rule.

 ## EXAMPLES